-'Residential Mortgage Backed Securities (RMBS)' Securities that represent interests in a group of residential mortgages.
+'Residential Mortgage-Backed Securities (RMBS)' Securities that represent interests in a group of residential mortgages.
 Investors in these securities have the right to cash received from future mortgage payments (interest and/or principal).

-'Rest of World' See Barclays Corporate.
+'Rest of World' The operations of Corporate Banking in Africa and Asia